MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 For a request to take advantage of prompt caching the request must be:

-- A minimum of 1024 tokens in length.
+- A minimum of 1,024 tokens in length.
-- The first 1024 tokens in the prompt must be identical.
+- The first 1,024 tokens in the prompt must be identical.

-When a match is found between a prompt and the current content of the prompt cache it is referred to a cache hit.
+When a match is found between a prompt and the current content of the prompt cache, it's referred to as a cache hit.
 Cache hits will show up as [`cached_tokens`](/azure/ai-services/openai/reference-preview#cached_tokens) under [`prompt_token_details`](/azure/ai-services/openai/reference-preview#properties-for-prompt_tokens_details) in the chat completions response.

 ```json
 {